 - From the economy, the questions were mainly on trade and commerce, especially of metals and clothes.
 Sometimes they're used to be questions on the kings, cities, ports like Senguttuvan belonged to which dynasty, What was the important port in the eastern coast? etc.

 - At that time only the Gazetteer of India was enough for preparation (for this chapter).
 The change which we see from 1989 onwards is only to make the paper tougher so that they (UPSC) can screen easily.

-The meaning of Tamil words used by the people of that period is also asked.
+- The meaning of Tamil words used by the people of that period is also asked.

-- In 2016 you had to define the term Eripatti, Taniyurs, and Ghatikas.
+Example: In 2016 you had to define the term Eripatti, Taniyurs, and Ghatikas.
 From 2011, onwards emphasis on the Chapter becomes less.

-So from this chapter, you have to read anything from earth to sky.
+- So from this chapter, you have to read anything from earth to sky.
 Be prepared for cramming.
 We have tried to cover-up this chapter in that way.

-4. Religious Movements
+➢ Religious Movements

 - Before 1990 the questions used to be very simple and direct, like, the Triratna of Jainism is, rules of Buddhist monastic discipline are contained in, the turning of the wheel symbolizes, Nirgrantha were associated with, many Jain texts were compiled at, etc.

-Vedic civilization: Religious activityNowadays this sort of questions is not asked.
+- Nowadays this sort of question is not asked.
 Currently, the questions are generally based on the economy, literature, art and architecture, and philosophy.

-- Example: Syadvada is the philosophy of; Arrange them chronologically: Buddha, Parsava, Mahavir, Bhadrabahu; The Sutta Pitaka, Vinaya Pitaka, and Abhidhamma Pitaka contains etc. Sometimes even quotations are given like
+- Example: Syadvada is the philosophy of; Arrange them chronologically: Buddha, Parsava, Mahavir, Bhadrabahu; The Sutta Pitaka, Vinaya Pitaka, and Abhidhamma Pitaka contains, etc. Sometimes even quotations are given like

-“The living and the non-living, by coming into contact with each other, forge certain energies which bring about birth, death and various experiences of life; this process could be stopped and energies already forged destroyed, by a course of discipline leading to salvation.”
+- “The living and the non-living, by coming into contact with each other, forge certain energies which bring about birth, death and various experiences of life; this process could be stopped and energies already forged destroyed, by a course of discipline leading to salvation.”

-It may be due to the concept of secular history.
-Read the history chronologically and comparatively.
+- It may be due to the concept of secular history.
+Read the history of chronologically and comparatively.
 If you read the history in that way, we are sure, you can answer sixty percent of the questions without hindrance.

 - Till 1995 the question from this chapter was very complicated.
 But the questions of 1996 and 1997 were very simple and straightforward.
-Like what is Dharma chakra pravartana?
+Like what is Dharma chakra Pravartana?
 According to Buddha how nirvana is achieved?

 - In the year 2011, there was a question on Jain Philosophy.

-- In 2013, the question was about the concept of Nirvana of Buddhism and difference between the Chaityas and Viharas and on Jaina doctrines;
+- In 2013, the question was about the concept of Nirvana of Buddhism and the difference between the Chaityas and Viharas and on Jaina doctrines;

 - In 2016, a question was asked on the concept of Bodhisattva.